Watch: 10 HR Trends for 2022 – From Adaptation to Transformation

 Most of what HR does, can be captured under the label HR operations.
 World class HR operations are key, and many organisations are carving out and centralising HR operations.
 Outsourcing or partially outsourcing is certainly an option.
-Centers in Poland, the Philippines and India are delivering high level services at low costs.
-Outside the HR Service Center, what is left in HR?
-Maybe you only need high level HR strategic advice.
+Centres in Poland, the Philippines and India are delivering high level services at low costs.

 2. Focus on service and hospitality

 The requirements for the people in HR operations are different, and probably we need a new breed of HR professionals who can run HR as a service organisation.
 In HR services both IT and hospitality are important.
 Organisations that measure how employees experience their journey, often find that employees are not very happy with how they can find relevant HR information (often on the intranet).
 A top-notch HR service centre is very important for a positive candidate and employee experience.
 24/7.
 Friendly chatbots that help employees and managers.
 High level professionals that can help when the programmed processes do not offer a solution and when the issue is too difficult for the chatbot.